georgeyaccoup/Dot_tracker/README.md

 Contributing
 Contributions are welcome!
 Please fork the repository, create a new branch, and submit a pull request with your changes.
 Ensure all tests pass (pytest) before submitting.

+License
+This project is licensed under the Apache License 2.0.
+See the LICENSE file for details.

 Contact
 For questions or support, contact the maintainer:

-Name: George Read
+Name: [Your Name]
-Email: georgeyaccoup124@gmail.com
+Email: [your_email@example.com]